Make-School-Courses/FEW-1.1-Web-Foundations/07-JavaScript-Functions-and-Variables/README.md

 ## Introduction

 The original purpose of JavaScript was to script browsers.

-With JavaScript you can control almost all of the features and functions of the browser.
+With JavaScript, you can control almost all of the features and functions of the browser.
 Browser set some limits to ensure security.

 Originally JavaScript was developed by Netscape for their browser and called **LiveScript**.
 The name was soon changed to **JavaScript** because **Java** was a new and popular language and **Netscape** thought this would be good for marketing.

 While Java and JavaScript share the first 4 letters they are completely unrelated otherwise.

 ## Where is JavaScript used?